IIIF/api/source/api/presentation/3.0/index.md

 ####  3.5.
 Paging Properties

 ##### first
-A link from a resource with pages, such as a Collection or Annotation Collection, to its first page resource, another collection or an annotation list respectively.
-The page resource _SHOULD_ be referenced by just its URI (from `id`) but _MAY_ also have more information associated with it as an object.
+A link from a resource with pages, such as a Collection or AnnotationCollection, to its first page resource, another Collection or an AnnotationPage respectively.
+The page resource _MUST_ be referenced as an object with at least `id` and `type` properties.

- * A collection _MAY_ have exactly one collection as its first page.
+ * A Collection _MAY_ have exactly one Collection as its first page.
- * A layer _MAY_ have exactly one annotation list as its first page.
+ * An AnnotationCollection _MAY_ have exactly one AnnotationPage as its first page.
  * Other resource types _MUST NOT_ have a first page.

 ``` json-doc